-PVDF coatings are usually sold and applied to metal as the trade names Kynar® and Hylar®.
+PVDF coatings are usually sold and applied to metal as the trade names Kynar[®] and Hylar[®].
 These are two-coat systems with a primer coat followed by a topcoat.
-If the formulation is made up of the standard 70% Kynar® or Hylar® resin, it can use the full Kynar 500® or Hylar 5000® trade names.
+If the formulation is made up of the standard 70% Kynar[®] or Hylar[®] resin, it can use the full Kynar 500[®] or Hylar 5000[®] trade names.
 These trade names are used so that consumers, contractors, and architects can tell for sure that the finish on the metal roof system they are selecting is of the highest quality possible.

-There is no substantive difference between Kynar® PVDF resin and Hylar® PVDF resin, except that they are manufactured by two different companies, and thus marketed under two separate trade names.
-Kynar 500® / Hylar 5000® finishes usually carry a 30 year fade warranty up to five Delta E units.
+There is no substantive difference between Kynar[®] PVDF resin and Hylar[®] PVDF resin, except that they are manufactured by two different companies, and thus marketed under two separate trade names.
+Kynar 500[®] / Hylar 5000[®] finishes usually carry a 30 year fade warranty up to five Delta E units.
 A Delta E unit is the smallest recognizable color shade shift seen by the naked eye.
 PVDF represents the highest quality coatings available for use on metal roof systems.
-Most metal roofing manufacturers and contractors would never recommend selecting a residential product that uses something other than a PVDF - Kynar 500® / Hylar 5000® finish.
+Most metal roofing manufacturers and contractors would never recommend selecting a residential product that uses something other than a PVDF - Kynar 500[®] / Hylar 5000[®] finish.

 In addition to these base coating options, some steel shake, shingle, and tile profiles include an extra layer of coating to add both beauty and functionality to the products.
 This type of coating is applied "post-forming," which means after the profile is fashioned by the manufacturer.
-The advantage of these post-forming coats, in addition to creating a gorgeous look, is that they can help seal off any cracks or fissures in the zinc or zinc/aluminum coating over the steel that may have occurred during the fashioning of the profile.

-The two main options here are stone-coatings and Kynar® powder coatings.
+The advantage of these post-forming coats, in addition to creating a gorgeous look, is that they can help seal off any cracks or fissures in the zinc or zinc/ aluminum coating over the steel that may have occurred during the fashioning of the profile.
+The two main options here are stone-coatings and Kynar[®] powder coatings.

 Stone coated steel products (also called "aggregate" or "granular" coated) are used very extensively for residential applications, primarily on the West Coast and in the Southwest.
-These coatings present a multi-hued, textured appearance and are primarily used on shake and tile profiles.
-The coatings consist of ceramic-coated sand or stones, which are bonded to the base steel and then covered with a clear acrylic coating.
+These coatings present a multihued, textured appearance and are primarily used on shake and tile profiles.
+The coatings consist of ceramiccoated sand or stones, which are bonded to the base steel and then covered with a clear acrylic coating.
+These coatings can streak and stain with mold and mildew.

-The other post-forming coating option, the Kynar® powder coat, is so far a Classic Metal Roofing exclusive, available at American Metal Roofs, Inc. This coat is an electro-statically applied Kynar® powder coat that is then baked into the base Kynar® coat.
+The other post-forming coating option, the Kynar[®] powder coat, is an electro-statically applied Kynar[®] powder coat that is then baked into the base Kynar[®] coat.
 The result is a beautiful, long-lasting, scratch-resistant, multi-hued coat that represents the pinnacle of modern coating technology.
-We call this coat the ThermoBond Textured Finish.
+This coat is called the ThermoBond Textured Finish.

 The newest development under the "coatings" headline is probably the most exciting due to its potential impact on the entire roofing industry: reflective pigment technology.
 These specially formulated pigments, which were first developed by the military in order to help camouflage tanks against infrared detection, are able to reflect a much larger percentage of the sun's rays even in darker colors.
-This means that less heat is absorbed into the attic space, and therefore less energy is required to keep the home at a comfortable temperature during the hot summer months.
-The end result is a reduction in the home's energy bills!
-Classic was the first specialty residential roofing manufacturer to incorporate this technology into all its product lines.
-Classic calls this technology hI-R®, for highly reflective.
-Other manufacturers are marketing their versions under various names, and the stone coatings are developing this technology as well.
+This means that less heat is absorbed into the attic space, and therefore less energy is required to keep the structure at a comfortable temperature during the hot summer months.
+The end result is a reduction in the building's energy bills!